Intra-day update: rupee stable against US dollar

 - Currency hovers at 278-279 level in inter-bank market

-The Pakistani rupee remained largely unchanged, depreciating 0.01% against the US dollar during the opening hours of trading in the inter-bank market on Thursday.
+The Pakistani rupee remained largely unchanged against the US dollar during the opening hours of trading in the inter-bank market on Monday.

+During the previous week, the rupee depreciated marginally as it lost Re0.04 or 0.01% against the US dollar.

-On Wednesday, the rupee had settled at 278.45 against the dollar, according to the State Bank of Pakistan (SBP).
+The local unit closed at 278.54, against 278.50 it had closed the week earlier against the greenback, according to the State Bank of Pakistan (SBP).

-In recent months, the domestic currency has largely been around 277-279 as traders keep an eye on approval from the International Monetary Fund’s (IMF) Executive Board over a new $7-billion Extended Fund Facility.
+In recent months, the domestic currency has largely been around 277-279 against the dollar as traders keep an eye on some positive indicators and approval from the International Monetary Fund’s (IMF) Executive Board over a new $7-billion Extended Fund Facility (EFF).

-In a positive development, Moody’s Ratings upgraded the government of Pakistan’s local and foreign currency issuer and senior unsecured debt ratings to Caa2 from Caa3.
-It also said it expects IMF approval for Pakistan’s $7-billion Extended Fund Facility in a few weeks.

-Globally, the US dollar steadied on Thursday as it nursed some of its steep losses from previous sessions, with traders looking ahead to a key U.S. inflation reading at the end of the week that could offer further clues on the outlook for rates there.
+Globally, the US dollar climbed to a two-week top against the euro on Monday as traders pared bets for aggressive policy easing by the Federal Reserve with the focus now moving to a crucial U.S. jobs report at the end of this week.

+The dollar advanced to its strongest since Aug.
+21 on the yen, buoyed by a rise in long-term Treasury yields to the highest since mid-August after a closely watched measure of U.S. inflation held steady, reducing the imperative for the Fed to cut interest rates by a super-sized 50 basis points (bps) on Sept.
+18.

 This is an intra-day update